Most developing countries

 If you choose not to

-the cataract and its effect on your vision will most likely continue to further
+the lens condition and its effect on your vision will most likely continue to further

 worsen.
 This may